laurentj/slimerjs/README.md

 You could then use other tools like [CasperJS](http://casperjs.org)...

-For the moment, you can only run simple scripts.
-No API are provided yet.
+For the moment, you can only run simple scripts that can use the system and the fs module.

 # Install